 “having made peace through the blood of His cross.”

-The precious blood of Christ was of sufficient magnitude and of such eternal value to God that he could forgive sin for all eternity.
-This was done in a manner consistent with his holiness.
+The precious blood of Christ was of sufficient magnitude and such eternal value to God that he could forgive sin for all eternity.
+He forgave in a manner consistent with his holiness.

 “He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God,” (John 3:18).

-The “blood” means the cross.
+The “blood” refers to the work of Christ on the cross.
 The cross means the death of Christ.
 He did not make peace through the Golden Rule or the greatest truths concocted by man.
 The blood-death of Christ is the only sufficient payment for our sins (Eph.
 2:13; Heb.
-10:19; I Pet.
+10:19; 1 Pet.
 1:2; Rev. 7:14).

 The person and work of Jesus Christ as the God-man reconciling the world to God flies in the face of pluralism.

 The Lord Jesus Christ differs from all other members of the human race.
-He is true man and undiminished deity.
-He is the Creator of the universe and he in his humanity gave his life for the sins of the world.
+He is both true man and undiminished deity.
+He is the Creator of the universe, and he, in his humanity, gave his life for the sins of the world.
 His primary work is to reconcile man to God.
-Jesus made it possible for man to fellowship with God.
+Jesus made it possible for people to fellowship with God.

-The cross eliminates human merit, personal worth, morality, character and religion as the hope of salvation.
-If we depend on our merit, works or religion we will be bitterly disappointed when we face God one day.
-Peace is made through the blood of Christ.
-The state of hostility between man and God cannot break down by the relative righteousness of man.
-Man is naturally estranged from God, “The wicked are estranged from the womb; They go astray as soon as they are born, speaking lies” (Ps.
+The cross eliminates human merit, personal worth, morality, character, and even religion as the hope of salvation.
+If we depend on our merit, works, or religion, we will be bitterly disappointed when we face God one day.
+Christ made peace with God through his shed blood on the cross.
+Man’s relative righteousness cannot break down the state of hostility between man and God; we can do nothing to please God.
+Human beings are naturally estranged from God, “The wicked are estranged from the womb; They go astray as soon as they are born, speaking lies” (Ps.
 58:3).
 Man does not have the inclination or bent to find God.

 God is very narrow-minded about the way to himself.
 It is only through salvation in Christ (Acts 4:12).
 He will not accept us if we try another way.
 The armistice was signed in blood by the cross.
 No longer is there a barrier between a person who wants a relationship with God.
-All we need to do is trust Christ’s death on the cross as sufficient payment for our sin.
-Any one, no matter the color of their skin, can come to God through the death of Christ.
+All that is necessary is to trust Christ’s death on the cross as sufficient payment for our sin.
+No matter the color of skin, anyone can come to God through the death of Christ.